yuempark/DSW2019-revenue-prediction/README.md

         * `train_v2.csv`
     * the directory also contains other large data files that are generated in the notebooks described below

-* `probability.ipynb`
+* `single-model-approach.ipynb`
+    * contains the code for a single model approach that predicts fututre revenue using only a random forrest regressor for a subset of all visitors
-    * contains the code that performs the data exploration and feature engineering for the logistic regression probability model
+    * contains the code that performs the data exploration, feature engineering and the regression model

 * `regression-model-feature-engineering.ipynb`
     * contains the code that performs the data exploration and feature engineering for the regression model